-The pump is equipped with a cleanable strainer filter to capture any possible tank borne particles that could damage pump components.
+The pump is equipped with a reusable strainer filter to capture any possible tank borne particles that could damage pump components.

-NOTE: We recommend that you check and clean this filter after each tankful of water during the first few used of the water pump system.
-Thereafter, remember to check it at least yearly, such as during winterization procedures.
-Press and twist cap to remove strainer for cleaning,
+NOTE: We recommend that you check and clean this filter after each tankful of water during the first few uses of the water pump system.
+Thereafter, remember to check it at least yearly, such as during winterization procedures or spring preparation.